Nef cones of nested Hilbert schemes of points on surfaces: Picard group of the smooth nested Hilbert schemes

 \end{prop}

-The method of proof is classical.
-We calculate the Picard group of each nested Hilbert scheme on an open set that is large enough to not lose information about Picard group and that is small enough to not contain any really troublesome points (similar to Fogarty's approach \cite{Fogarty2}).
-Specifically, we show an open set of each one is the blow up of a smooth variety, whose Picard group we know, along a smooth subvariety.
+The method of proof is classical, but for the benefit of non-experts we give some details.
+We calculate the Picard group of each nested Hilbert scheme on an open set that is large enough to not lose information about Picard group and that is small enough to not contain any really troublesome points (similar to Fogarty's approach \cite[Section 7]{Fogarty2}).
+Specifically, we show that an open set of the nested Hilbert scheme is the blow up along a smooth subvariety of an open subset of a smooth variety; since we know the Picard group of that variety, we subsequently know the Picard group of the nested Hilbert scheme.

-Technically, the proof proceeds in the following steps.
-First, we recall that $X^{[n+1,n]}$ is canonically isomorphic to the blow up of $X^{[n]}\times X$ along the universal family $Z^{[n]}$ \cite{ES}.
-Second, we can remove a closed subset of $X^{[n]}\times X$ which includes the singular locus of the universal family by using the stratification introduced in \cite{ES}.
-Then we base change the blow up to the complementary open subset of $X^{[n]}\times X$ which is still a blow up.
-Finally, via a codimension estimate, we show that the new blow up is a ``large open subset" of $X^{[n+1,n]}$, where by \textit{large open set} we mean an open set whose complement is codimension at least two.
-A large open set of a smooth variety preserves the Picard group, so we complete our computation on the large open set which is the blow up of a smooth variety along a smooth subvariety.